linsamtw/RabbitmqCelery/README.md

 |Worker|Get tasks from rabbitmq and do tasks, you maybe have more one workers.|
 |Broker|Rabbitmq server, transfer tasks.|

-The Distributed queue system has three roles.<br>
+The Distributed queue system has three roles.

 ------------------------------------------------------------------------------------
 Create Tasks.py,